exonum/exonum-doc/src/get-started/java-binding.md

 # Java Binding User Guide

-**Java Binding App** is an application that includes the Exonum framework and Java services runtime environment.
+**Exonum Java App** is an application that includes the Exonum framework and Java services runtime environment.

 ## Creating Project